 Youth Charter – North East India

 The National Conference on Children in Difficult Circumstances was held from November 23-25, 2016 at India Habitat Centre, New Delhi.

-As part of the conference, five plenary sessions were conducted on policy perspective on CIDC, role and responsibility of the Government, law enforcement and judiciary, civil society, corporates and media, regional action plans and inputs for the National Declaration and tracking changes and making the needle move on CIDC.
-There were also two concurrent sessions held on street and working children, children affected by HIV/AIDS, child trafficking and marriage and children affected by drugs and substance abuse.
+As part of the conference, five plenary sessions were conducted on policy perspective on Children in Difficult Circumstances (CIDC), role and responsibility of the Government, law enforcement and judiciary, civil society, corporates and media, regional action plans and inputs for the National Declaration and tracking changes and making the needle move on CIDC.
+There were also concurrent sessions held on street and working children, children affected by HIV/AIDS, child trafficking and marriage and children affected by drugs and substance abuse.

-Among the many esteemed speakers were Preeti Sudan, Special Secretary, Ministry of Women and Child Develpment, Government of India, Stuti Narain Kacker, Chairperson, National Commission for Protection of Child Rights, Honourable Justice Madan B. Lokur, Supreme Court of India, Amitabh Rajan, Former Home Secretary, Maharashtra and Tanya Barron, CEO, Plan International UK.
+The conference brought together more than 300 organisations, experts, policymakers, judiciary, media and other development practitioners.
+Among the many esteemed speakers were Preeti Sudan, Special Secretary, Ministry of Women and Child Development, Government of India; Stuti Narain Kacker, Chairperson, National Commission for Protection of Child Rights; Honourable Justice Madan B. Lokur, Supreme Court of India; Amitabh Rajan, Former Home Secretary, Maharashtra and Tanya Barron, CEO, Plan International UK.

-The key outcome of the conference was a National Declaration that states the commitment of Plan India and other stakeholders to work together more effectively to provide a nuturing environment for every girl and boy in India, based on the priciples of non-discrimination, development and the best interest of the child.
+The key outcome of the conference was a National Declaration that put forward the joint commitment of Plan India and other stakeholders to work together more effectively to provide a nurturing environment for every child in India, based on the principles of non-discrimination, development and the best interest of the child.

 Research and Reports